 There may be moments that you regret or wish did not happen.
 It is easy to judge yourself and at the same time feel like a victim for what occurred.
 The judge blames you for what happened.
 The victim blames others.
 You can feel like a ping-pong ball bouncing between the victim and the judge.
 By listening to yourself with compassion, you can move beyond the door into healing.

 You may have developed a “safe” birth story or a “social” birth story.
 A story that you can share with others that could emphasize certain parts and downplay others so as not to expose your deeper feelings about what happened, or to make your story fit in with what others share with you.

 • Are you telling yourself a story that is actually someone else’s perspective?

 • Are you overly focused on the medical details and not what else was happening (your emotions, your intuition, and so on)

 Take your time doing this.
 If you need to walk away and return to it later then do so.
 Be gentle with yourself.
 Once you have captured your story, put it away for 24 hours.
 This way you can come back to it with fresh eyes.
 Read it over when you are ready.
-Try to read it from an observer perspective.
-While doing so ask yourself:
+Try to read it from an observer’s perspective.

 Step 2 – Birth Belief Check-In